 Grab a Bite to Eat

 If you need a little sustenance to let everything you just learned sink in a bit, just a few blocks away, on the corner of Long Beach Boulevard and Bixby Road is a super fun spot to grab something to eat and/or drink.
 SteelCraft is an outdoor ‘beer garden’ style venue that hosts multiple restaurants in recycled shipping containers.
 It’s great for groups who don’t always like eating the same thing.
 You can choose from ramen, pizza, or over the top hamburgers, grab a beer or a coffee, and have a shaved ice or waffles for dessert.
 It’s kid and dog friendly too.
+It’s one of my favorite places in the city – definitely check it out!

 Rancho Los Cerritos is located at 4600 Virginia Road, Long Beach and is open Wednesday thru Sunday from 1 – 5:00 pm.
-Tours last about an hour and start approximately every half hour starting when the first visitor arrives.
+FREE tours last about an hour and start approximately every half hour starting when the first visitor arrives.
 If you are interested in following a tour given by a visitor from the past, call ahead to see who might be visiting that day.
 The hour long garden tours are only given on the weekends.
 Throughout the year the Rancho hosts various special events, many of which are free or low cost.
-In the Summer there are free concerts on the historic garden lawn, at Christmas you can attend the Olde Time Christmas Festival with Dickensian carolers and bell ringers or Cocoa with Santa and hear traditional Christmas stories read by Santa and Mrs. Claus.
+In the Summer there are free concerts on the historic garden lawn, at Christmas you can attend the Old Time Christmas Festival with Dickensian carolers and bell ringers or Cocoa with Santa and hear traditional Christmas stories read by Santa and Mrs. Claus.
 Check their website for updated information.

 Rancho Los Cerritos is truly a hidden gem tucked away in the sprawling metropolis of Long Beach.
 When you step onto its property you might be surprised by how quickly the sounds of the city fade away, as well as how familiar the life of 19th century sheep farmers feels as you wander the halls of the adobe home.